fediskhakov/MathCourse/tutorial_problems/eta5.md

-It is a linear version of a three market Marshallian Cross model.
+This problem is a linear version of a three market Marshallian Cross model.

 Assuming that all three markets are in equilibrium, solve the following system of linear equations.